jjangsangy/simultaneous-equation-cannons/memory-bank/activeContext.md

   - Implemented a new SVG favicon (`public/favicon.svg`) featuring a "Calculator" icon style.
   - Matches the app's dark theme (Slate-900 background, Cyan-400 stroke).
   - Removed old PNG favicons to ensure consistency.
+- **Card Image Migration**:
+  - Migrated the card image from an external Yugipedia URL to a local asset (`src/assets/SimultaneousEquationCannons.png`).
+  - Ensures the image is served reliably from the repository without depending on external servers.
 - **Card Preview Feature**:
   - Added a "Card Info" button (question mark icon) to the header.
-  - Implemented a dropdown/modal that displays the card image and full effect text.
+  - Implemented a dropdown/modal that displays the card image, card type (Trap Card), and full effect text.
-  - Used Yugipedia for the card image source.
   - Styled with Tailwind CSS (absolute positioning, backdrop blur, animations).
 - **Tailwind CSS Integration** (Previous):
   - Installed `tailwindcss`, `postcss`, `autoprefixer`.